 When you call, provide the following information:

-If you find a dog with a Council Animal Control ID tag on, phone the Council phone number on the tag.
-The operator will ask for the dog identity number and make contact with the owner or their agent.
-It is recommended even if you do have the owner's details not to try to contact the owner yourself.
+If you find a dog with a Council dog registration disc/tag, phone the Council on the phone number on the tag.
+The operator will ask for the dog's disc/tag number and will then make contact with the owner or their agent.
+It is recommended you don't try to contact the owner yourself even if you have the owner's details.

 If the animal is on the footpath of a transit road, please contact us.